tvhgn/RTNet/README.md

 For the simulation data (using RTNet.ipynb) I used model_01.pt and model_01_params.pt from the OSF page (see below).
 Store it under data/Bayesian_models/

+Most of the code is from Rafiei et al. (2024).
+I made changes here and there to accommodate a different file hierarchy and the corresponding file handling.
+The file train_pretrained_AlexNet.ipynb is similar to train.ipynb with the important difference that I am using a pre-trained AlexNet instead of training the network from scratch.
+This is the file that I am having difficulty with.
+I think perhaps the parameters are not stored correctly after training, which would explain why it looks good during training but not when evaluating.
+However, the method Rafiei are using (with the random_module function) is a bit unfamiliar to me (it is an outdated function that the current Pyro tutorials are not addressing) and I am trying to figure out what is going on there.

+There are also R-related files that I used to do analysis on simulated data created with RTNet.ipynb.

 ## Rest of README is from Rafiei et al.

 ## Requirments